-Masha Chudinova, Registered Veterinary Technician
+Masha Chudinova, Lead Registered Veterinary Technician

 Masha has been studying and working with small animals since 2008.
 She is originally from Russia and earned her RVT license through Purdue University in 2016.
 Masha works closely with the doctors in providing the best possible care for our patients.
 She loves feline medicine and enjoys performing dental procedures and ultrasounds.
 When Masha is not at Loving Hands Animal Hospital, she can be found riding horses, hiking, or spending time with her family which includes her husband, two little girls and her cat, Charlie.

-Charles Mize, Veterinary Assistant
+Chuck Mize, Veterinary Assistant